 Sleep apnea in patients with cluster headache: A case-control study.

 Is there an association between sleep apnea and cluster headache?
 The University of Münster, Germany Department of Neurology aimed to characterize this association.
 42 patients with episodic or cluster headache were compared to 28 healthy patients and matched to age, sex, and BMI (body mass index).
 During an active cluster episode, patients showed a higher respiratory distress index compared with healthy patients.
 They found that cluster headache is associated with sleep apnea only during an active cluster episode.
 At AZTMJ, Dr. Stan Farrell has extensive training in treating sleep apnea and other sleep disorders.
 In addition, Dr. Stan Farrell is Board Certified and a member of the American Headache Society and a Diplomate with the American Board of Orofacial Pain, making him one of the best choices for your migraine headache treatment.
-Dr. Stan Farrell offers one of the leading alternatives for the CPAP, which is an oral appliance that can be used in conjunction with a CPAP or as a stand-alone oral appliance depending on the severity of the individual’s OSA.
 If you or someone you know might be suffering from obstructive sleep apnea and or headache, please schedule an initial consultation today with Dr. Farrell at 480-945-3629 or visit us at www.headpaininstitute.com for more information.

 Evers S1, Barth B2, Frese A3, Husstedt IW2, Happe S4.
 Department of Neurology, University of Münster, Germany Akademie für Manuelle Medizin, Münster, Germany.
 Krankenhaus Lindenbrunn, Klinik Maria Frieden, Telgte, Germany.